diogosoares22/ada-fix-it/index.md

 If we consider that when the above mentioned ratio is above 4.83 or below 0.54 (respectively 3 times and 1/3 times the initial ratio), we have that a speaker is quite likely to be a Trump's and a Clinton's speaker respectively, we have that:

-- If someone has a nationality from a country not in North America and not belonging to democratic or republican party, then it is likely to be a Trump's speaker.
+- **If someone has a nationality from a country not in North America and not belonging to democratic or republican party, then it is likely to be a Trump's speaker.**
-- If someone has a nationality from a country in North America, is Republican and without any declared religion in the dataset, then it is likely to be a Clinton's speaker.
+- **If someone has a nationality from a country in North America, is Republican and without any declared religion in the dataset, then it is likely to be a Clinton's speaker.**
-- if someone is from North America, he/she is democratic and we have information concerning the religion, then it is likely to be a Clinton's speaker.
+- **if someone is from North America, he/she is democratic and we have information concerning the religion, then it is likely to be a Clinton's speaker.**

 Notice that the results match at least partially with the previous analysis.
 Indeed, we have already seen in the nationality section that Clinton's speakers were more likely to have a nationality from a country in North America.
-In addition, if they don't belong to Republican or Democratic party they again are not likely to come from US and so not having a North American nationality.
+In addition, if they don't belong to Republican or Democratic party they again are not likely to come from US and so not to have a North American nationality.
 Therefore the differences observed in the nationality section match with the result of the model.
-Concerning the Clinton's speakers the model gives new insight on the potentially good profile of Clinton's speakers.
+Concerning the Clinton's speakers, the model gives new insight on the potentially good profile of Clinton's speakers.

 # Conclusion